anjha-101-timen/SMS---GAP/README.md

+# ACTION PLAN
+[1] Selection of the topic.
+[2] Approval of the topic by the Teacher-in- charge.
+[3] Preparation of wireframes before executing the process.
+[4] Create a template for Report Card.
+[5] Create a database with two tables to store students details & their marks details.
+[6] Create a Graphical User Interface Python Application to perform CRUD operations.
+Students Details and Marks Details can be create, read, update and delete by this application.
+[7] Create a Python Form to Extract Data from database & fill it in the template pdf.
+[8] User can take printouts of the generated pdf.

 Python IDLE :- Python IDLE offers a full- fledged file editor, which gives you the ability to write and execute Python programs from within